ternaustralia/vocview/README.md

 # VocView
 *A Python web application to serve SKOS-encoded vocabularies as Linked Data.*

+See a live instance of VocView at http://vocabs.tern.org.au/corveg.

 ## SKOS
 SKOS stands for [Simple Knowledge Organization System](https://www.w3.org/2004/02/skos/), a W3C recommendation, as of April, 2019.